David Villa announces his retirement after glittering career | Goal.com

 Villa's career has spanned 19 years and began in Spain with Sporting Gijon before subsequent moves to Zaragoza, Valencia, Barcelona and Atletico Madrid.

-After spending most his club career in his homeland, Villa then ventured to New York City in 2015, where he spent four seasons before joining Kobe earlier this year.
+After spending most of his club career in his homeland, Villa then ventured to MLS side New York City in 2015, where he spent four seasons before joining Kobe earlier this year.

-The attacker has scored 12 times and contributed two assists across 26 appearances with the club currently 10th in the J-League.
+The attacker has scored 12 times and contributed two assists across 26 appearances this campaign, with the club currently 10th in the J-League.

 Across his club career, Villa claimed three La Liga titles, three Copa del Reys and won the Champions League in 2011 with Barcelona.